Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

 In Assumption~\ref{assump:cond_convergence}, the rate of $\hat{r}^{(j)}$ depends on the estimation of $e(x) =\PP(T=1\given X=x)$, a standard regression problem.
 The estimation of $\hat{h}^{(j)}$ is also a regression problem viewing $\hat{H}^{(j)}$ as fixed.
 Convergence rate guarantees for such conditional mean estimation problems are well-established in the literature~\citep{stone1982optimal,mallat1999wavelet,pagan1999nonparametric,shen1994convergence,wasserman2006all,simonoff2012smoothing}.
 The estimation of $(\hat\alpha^{(j)},\hat\eta^{(j)})$ has been discussed in Section~\ref{subsec:cond_method}.

-Under the above two assumptions, we show that our estimator is asymptotically normal, where the estimation error of nuisance component is negligible.
+Under the above two assumptions, we show that our estimator is asymptotically normal and the estimation error of nuisance component is negligible.
 The proof of Theorem~\ref{thm:cond} is deferred to Appendix~\ref{app:subsec_thm_cond}.

 \begin{theorem} Suppose Assumptions~\ref{assump:cond_regularity} and~\ref{assump:cond_convergence} hold.
 Then $\sqrt{n}(\hat{\mu}_{1,0}^- - \mu_{1,0}^-)\rightsquigarrow N(0,\Var(\phi_{1,-}(X,Y,T)))$, where \$ \phi_{1,-}(X_i,Y_i,T_i) = \frac{T_i}{p_1} r_{1,0} (X_i ) \big[ {H}(X_i,Y_i(1)) - {h}(X_i ) \big] + \frac{1-T_i}{p_0} h(X_i). \$ Here $p_1 = \PP(T=1)=1-p_0$, and we define $H(x,y) = \ell(\theta^*,x,y)$, $h(x) = \EE\big[H(X,Y(1))\biggiven X=x,T=1\big]$.
 All the expectations (variances) are induced by the observed distribution.
 Furthermore, define \$ \hat\sigma^2 = \frac{1}{\hat p_1} \bigg( \frac{1}{n_1}\sum_{i\in \cI_1} d_{1,i}^2 - \Big(\frac{1}{n_1}\sum_{i\in \cI_1} d_{1,i} \Big)^2 \bigg) + \frac{1}{\hat p_0} \bigg( \frac{1}{n_0}\sum_{i\in \cI_0} d_{0,i}^2 - \Big(\frac{1}{n_0}\sum_{i\in \cI_0} d_{0,i} \Big)^2 \bigg) \$ where $\hat{p}_1 = |\cI_1|/n$, $\hat p_0 = |\cI_0|/n$, $ d_{1,i}= \hat{r}^{(j[i])}(X_i)\big(\hat{H}^{(j[i])}(X_i,Y_i) - \hat{h}^{(j[i])}(X_i)), $ $d_{0,i} = \hat{h}^{(j[i])}(X_i)$, and $j[i]\in\{1,2,3\}$ is the fold that sample $i$ lies in.
 Then $\sqrt{n}(\hat\nu_{1,0}^- - \nu_{1,0}^-)/\hat\sigma \rightsquigarrow N(0,1)$. \end{theorem}